What is Manifold Plumbing?

-- The pipe can be hidden; with a single run from point A to Point B, you can hide away all your pipes.
+- The pipe can be hidden; so with a single run from point A to Point B, you can hide away all your pipes.

 - It opens the option to control each room individually on a fully hard wired system.
 Also, opening up the perfect heating system for ground floor UFH and first-floor radiators, all off one control system.

 - With a lockshield manifold variant, you can even balance your radiator at the manifold!
-No more unbalanced issues because changes been made out of your control.
+No more unbalanced issues because changes have been made out of your control.

 Domestic Manifold Plumbing